 With the occupation of Tibet by the Chinese, His holiness realized that it would be better if they co-operate with the Chinese Government.

 That’s why he sent his representatives to the Peking (Beijing).

-But very early he realized the Chinese way of handling the issues.
+But very early he realised the Chinese way of handling the issues.

 Deception, lies, double dealings are one of many ways which the chinese uses against their opponents.
 And the same they did with the people of Tibet.